dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ### Running the animation

-Click on the header of the timeline again, this time on the 0 second mark, then click on the "Play from beginning"
+Click on the "Play from beginning"
 (![Play from beginning](images/playFromBeginning.png)) button of the animation controls.